polly

 What are some alternatives?

 terraform - Terraform enables you to safely and predictably create, change, and improve infrastructure.
-It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
+It is a source-available tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

 dhall-lang - Maintainable configuration files